Deep dive into "this" keyword in Javascript

 back.
 In the examples below we will be looking at how JavaScript’s

-keyword generally behaves.
+this keyword generally behaves.

 function makeNoise() {